WHO experts issue recommendations on Moderna COVID-19 vaccine

 “There is no reason to think there could be a problem in pregnancy, we are just acknowledging the data is not there at the moment,” she said.

-The WHO was liaising with Moderna on data it submitted as part of its application for WHO emergency use listing and would make a decision soon, she added.
+The WHO was liaising with Moderna on data it submitted as part of its application for WHO emergency use listing and would make a decision soon, she said, adding: “We are doing everything with Moderna to accelerate that process.”

-Reporting by Stephanie Nebehay and Emma Farge in Geneva and Matthias Blamont in Paris
+The Pfizer and Moderna vaccines, both using mRNA technology, are “very similar”, except for Pfizer requiring an ultra cold chain which is difficult for some countries, O’Brien said.

+“We do recommend that you use the same vaccine for your second dose that you received for your first dose,” she said.

 Our Standards: The Thomson Reuters Trust Principles.